Posted July 11, 2019

 - Aging – Adults often notice decreased hearing as they age.

 - Ear infections – During a cold or the flu, nasal passages can swell, increase ear and sinus pressure, and impair hearing.

 - Medications – Antibiotics, antidepressants, diuretics, aspirin and anti-inflammatory or cancer drugs, can cause temporary ringing in the ears.

 - Jaw problems – Ear pain or experiencing popping sounds when chewing food may be an indication of jaw misalignment, such as TMJ (temporomandibular joint), and cause ear ringing.

 - Blood pressure – Stress, alcohol, caffeine or hardening of the arteries can increase blood pressure, making the blood pump harder through the veins.
 In the vessels close to the ears, the pumping may sound louder and create ringing.

 - Medical issues – Lyme disease, fibromyalgia and Meniere’s disease can create side effects that cause ear ringing.

-In the past, tinnitus usually was diagnosed in adults after age 50.
-However, researchers in Canada studying 170 students ages 11 and 17 discovered that nearly 29 percent had chronic tinnitus, which could be a sign of permanent nerve damage.
-Be careful with earbuds and wear hearing protection in all loud situations.
+Hearing experts encourage people to protect their hearing.
+Wear earbuds and hearing protection in all loud situations.
 Carry one or two pairs of inexpensive ear plugs in your vehicle.
 They’ll muffle the loud sounds that can lead to hearing loss.